 Zyra’s plants provide great cover in lane while also being a handy poking tool, but she burns through her mana quickly.
 Stranglethorns is a great area denial tool in the late game, but she just doesn’t hit as hard late as she used to.
 She still has some situationally-great matchups, though, so don’t write her off too fast.

 Vel’Koz can present a lot to the bot lane with his high range and poke damage.
 He does provide a little bit of peel with his CC, but he’s very squishy and immobile.
 Besides, channeling his ultimate leaves him in a vulnerable position from which he can peel for the ADC.

-Taric has risen in popularity again in the Sona-Taric bot lane duo that’s popular on Reddit at the moment—but he still remains in a relatively weak place.
+Taric has risen in popularity when the Sona and Taric duo overtook the League community and even showed up in competitive games, but he still remains in a relatively weak place.
 His tank/enchanter hybrid playstyle often leaves him stuck at a crossroads in investing into one or the other and not excelling at either.
 His ultimate is useless if it isn’t timed properly, but he can swing the tide of a fight if timed right, and he can trade decently in lane with his passive, but he’s vulnerable to dying early in fights and not popping his ultimate in time.

 This article will be updated periodically throughout season nine.